back

 What Does Upside-Down in a Loan Mean?

-Upside-down loans are usually in reference to the state of an individual’s car loan.
-Being upside-down on a car loan means a vehicle owner’s car is worth less than their remaining loan balance.
 Another way to think of an upside-down car loan is to think of a person’s vehicle having negative equity.
 Negative equity in a car means that the vehicle’s market value is worth less than the remaining balance on the vehicle owner’s car loan.
 Vehicles that have positive equity are worth more than the car owner’s current car loan balance.

 Why You Might Have an Upside-Down Car Loan

 How might someone end up with upside-down auto loans?
-Below are some common reasons why people may find themselves dealing with upside-down car loans.
+Below are some common reasons why people may find themselves dealing with upside-down loans.

 You Got a Bad Car Loan Deal

 A car loses 20% of its value as soon as it’s driven off the lot, so getting a good deal on a car purchase is important if you want to avoid an upside-down loan.
 Before purchasing a vehicle, check its value to ensure the offering price is appropriate.
-If you don’t do research before buying a vehicle, even if it’s in a private sale, you may end up with a purchase price that is unmanageable.

-You Didn’t Make a Down Payment
+You Didn’t Make an Initial Payment

 Some car dealerships try to entice consumers into car purchases with flashy zero money-down offers.
-While this may seem convenient upfront, it will cause your principal auto loan balance to rise significantly, causing the loan to take longer to fully pay off.
+While this may seem convenient upfront, it will cause your principal loan balance to rise significantly, causing the loan to take longer to fully pay off.

 High-Interest Rates on Auto Loans